scottkleinman/dfr-browser2/README.md

 - ✅ **Bibliography** - Sortable citation list with custom sorting and IndexedDB caching
 - ✅ **Word Index** - Alphabetical word index with basic/complete vocabulary modes
 - ✅ **About** - Customizable information page with Markdown support
-- ✅ **Settings** - User preferences for display options
+- ✅ **Settings** - User preferences for display options and cache management

 ## Getting Started

 ### Prerequisites

-- Python 3.x (for local server and data preparation).
+- Python 3.x for data preparation.
+A local server may be started either by Python or Node.js.
 Other server-architectures will be supported in the future.
 - Modern web browser (Chrome, Firefox, Safari, Edge)
 - MALLET topic model output files and relevant metadata files